 Charged with a DUI?
-Call a Chicago DUI Lawyer Today
+Call a Michigan DUI Lawyer Today

 If you were pulled over for drunk driving and you are not sure what is going to happen to your license, call us at Davis Law Group today.
 We can review your situation, including whether you need to ask for a hearing right away or a restricted driver’s license.
+We also have experience handling DUI cases in Detroit, Flint, Port Huron, Southfield, and more.
 Call us today at (313) 818-3238.